-&lt;sup>13About 1030, "mountains" in Juliet 1 was corrected to "moderate."
+&lt;sup>25 About 1030, "mountains" in Juliet 1 was corrected to "moderate."
 The SIGMET and corrected SIGMET were issued by the National Aviation Weather Advisory Unit in Kansas City, Missouri.

-The forecaster at the National Aviation Weather Advisory Unit in Kansas City, Missouri, stated that he did not issue a SIGMET for low level turbulence for the area of COS because most pilot reports were of moderate intensity and were local in nature.
+COS because most pilot reports were of moderate intensity and were local in nature.
 In addition, light to moderate turbulence below 20,000 feet was forecast in the FA.